JeffBrines/META_Reach_Analysis_Tool/README.md

 ## How to Use (Workflow)

-1.  **Initial Setup**: On first use, run **'META Reach Tool > Set/Update Access Token'** from the menu and enter a valid long-lived user access token.
+1.  **Initial Setup**: On first use validate with your google account then run **'META Reach Tool > Set/Update Access Token'** from the menu and enter a valid long-lived user access token.
 For security, this will store your API token in 'PropertiesService'.
 2.  **Configure Report**: Fill out the parameters on the **'Setup'** sheet:
     * Ad Account ID (formatted: `act_XXXXXXXXXXXX`)
     * Start/End Date